 But still the words flowed and it was published in 2013

 So here we are today in 2021, 14 years after my husband died, 10 years since the words arrived in a dream.
 My boys have grown and have flown the nest; studying, working and in loving relationships, they are my pride and joy... we survived and we thrived!
 I have been in a loving relationship for the last 8 years to a man who accepts Andy as part of my life and that of the 'boys'.
 I feel very blessed to have found another 'great love'.

-With regards my books, the original publisher retired and unfortunately no new publisher could be found, so they sat quietly for a while in storage.
-I have now decided to take on the mantle of the remaining books going out into the world and doing what they were birthed to do - support people through an event no-one wants to face but I know happens every day.
+With regards to my books, the original publisher retired and unfortunately no new publisher could be found, so they sat quietly for a while in storage.
+I have now decided to take on the mantle of the remaining books going out into the world and doing what they were birthed to do - supporting people going through something no-one ever wants to face, but I know happens every single day.

 At some point in the near future I am hoping to publish the books on Kindle also, so they can travel even further out into the world.

 This is an uplifting story written for children aged 5-9 years about death and dying.
 Beautifully illustrated, this book is full of honesty and warmth.
 As young Rabbit witnesses the, life, illness and death of his dear friend hare, the story explores some of the feelings and questions children have at this time.
 The story is sensitively written to gave a positive, thoughtful message about death and dying.
 There are guidance notes at the back for the parent, carer or professional who is supporting the child.

 Reading this book with my children who are 6 and 8 has really helped them and me make sense of the sadness and tradgy that we are presently experiencing.
 Not only is it sensitively written it is also beautifully illustrated.I found the guidance notes helped me find a way to talk to the children at their level of understanding.
 I'm so pleased I found this book and would recommend it to anyone in my situation.